Skip to Main Content

 Shakespeare on the Silver Screen.
 NBD Television Limited, 2000.

-List the name of the database or website in italics.
+List Films on Demand in italics.
 Type a comma, then paste the URL, omitting the beginning http://.
 Type a period to complete the citation.

 Example: